 Now that we understand the components we can change to suit our needs, let's move ahead and start designing.

 But wait!
 You might notice that you can't click on certain components within the slide.
-For example, you can't change the logo nor the subtitle.
-This is because they're set in a Master Slide.
+For example, you can't change the footer.
+This is because it's set in a Master Slide.

 The easiest way to explain a Master Slide is to think of a boilerplate which forms the foundation for your slide designs.